 Does Mežabirža affect the EUDR readiness of the deal?

-Yes, in part.
+In part, yes.
 The platform usually requires a lot to carry data compatible with DDS requirements (sub-compartment GPS coordinates, current inventory, legality documents).
-That removes part of the prep work from the seller, but does not transfer responsibility for data accuracy.
+That removes part of the prep work from the seller, but it does not transfer responsibility for data accuracy.

 Sources